jim3/Food-Tracker-App/README.md

-# Food-Tracker-App
+**Macronutrients Logger**

-A log for your daily intake of macronutrients
+A log for your daily intake of macronutrients.

+A final project for the online course, [Learn JavaScript](https://learnjavascript.online).
+We are given some HTML and CSS boilerplate and are required to write all of the JavaScript for it.